Care coordination and the Regional Care Team

 - Reduce confusion for patients by navigating them through the health care and social services system.

 - Help patients get access to the right care at the right time, and make sure they stay connected to their providers.

 - Reduce barriers to patient care and treatment compliance and connect them to support services.

 Your dedicated RCT will work closely with your clinic to:

-- Smooth workflows with coordination and support for primary care, behavioral health and other network providers.
+- Smooth workflows with coordination and support for primary care, behavioral health, oral health and other network providers.